 When it comes to skincare, it’s not just our faces that need to be pampered and loved.
 I’ve always found it easy to remember to exfoliate, lotion up my legs, and keep my elbows nice and moisturized, but for whatever reason every time I leave the house I realize that my neglected hands are drier and more messed up than any other part of my body could get.
 And if my hands are starting to go, then it’s all downhill from there.

 Generally, I’ve always relied on getting manicures as basically my only hand and nail maintenance since I was 12 years old.
-After the New York Times article (and its detractors) came out about the horrible treatments of salon workers, it really got me thinking about whether I wanted to support an industry that allegedly exploited its workers, largely who are women of color.
+After the New York Times article (and its detractors) came out about the horrible treatments of salon workers, it really got me thinking about whether I wanted to support an industry that allegedly exploited its workers, almost exclusively women of color.
 I’ve backed off getting manicures quite a bit in the past year, leaving my hand maintenance up to me.
 Besides the fact that I’m actually HORRIBLE at applying nail polish, I have the terrible and disgusting habit of picking at my cuticles, leaving my nails looking ragged as hell most of the time.

 Luckily, there are little things I've found that help me take care of hands.
 If you’re getting gel manicures, don’t you even think about ripping those gels off when they start to peel!
 I know it’s a deliciously satisfying and convenient way to remove them, but you are actually stripping the top layer of your nail off along with your polish!
 Get your gels properly removed at the salon, or—a less expensive option—remove them yourself with a gentle at-home remover like Kocostar Gel Nail Removers, which dissolves and eases them off in a safe and painless way.
 They’re like little fingertip gloves that you slip on, working their magic in about 15 minutes.
 When you take them off, most of the polish is gone.
 If there’s still some residue leftover, you can use a wooden (not metal) cuticle pusher to gently and safely slough the polish off your nail.